Reinforcement Learning from Compiler and Language Server Feedback: Reinforcement Learning from Compiler and Language Server Feedback

 \subsection{Editing and Guardrails}

-\paragraph{Transactional Edit Application.} \system\ ensures that workspace edits are applied transactionally to maintain file system integrity.
-The process involves writing changes to temporary files, synchronizing them to disk via \texttt{fsync}, and then atomically replacing the original files using the \texttt{rename(2)} syscall.
-This procedure ensures that file metadata, including permissions, line endings, and character encoding, is preserved.
-As an alternative, \system\ can leverage \texttt{git apply --3way} for patch application, which enables robust conflict detection.
-If a merge conflict occurs, the system reports a structured \texttt{E/APPLY\_CONFLICT} error, including machine-readable conflict hunks.
-Additional file system integrity checks are enforced; for example, attempting a case-only rename (e.g., \texttt{file.py} to \texttt{File.py}) on a case-insensitive file system is prohibited, resulting in an \texttt{E/FS\_PERMISSIONS} error.
+\system\ applies workspace edits via a staged, fail-closed workflow.
+Each change is written to a temporary file in the target directory while preserving detected line endings, character encoding, and (where permitted) file mode; the data is then \texttt{fsync}ed and the original is replaced via \texttt{rename(2)}.
+This guarantees per-file atomic replacement, but not, by itself, crash-atomicity for multi-file edits.

+For multi-file edits, \system\ validates the full edit set before any replacement and records rollback metadata; whole-patch conflict detection and rollback can additionally be delegated to \texttt{git apply --3way}.
+Merge conflicts are surfaced as a structured \texttt{E/APPLY\_CONFLICT} carrying machine-readable hunks.
+Additional file-system checks are enforced as well; for example, a case-only rename such as \texttt{file.py} to \texttt{File.py} on a case-insensitive file system is rejected with \texttt{E/FS\_PERMISSIONS}.